-Last summer, my Mother-in-law bought the house directly behind ours.
+My Mother-in-law bought the house directly behind ours.
 It’s a cute Ranch-style home that sits on a corner lot.
-The house was in great shape, but the garden needed a little TLC.
+The house is in great shape, but the garden needs a little TLC.
 We started renovating the garden in July 2018.

-There were a few must-haves for the new garden:
+There were a few must-haves for the new garden design:

 - Plant deer resistance plants.

 - Flowers and foliage to cut for floral arrangements.